OrionNebula/Dynarec/README.md

 }
 ```

 These structures play a critical role in managing systems and memory.
+Each primitive type has a built in structure with one property, `value`, that allows you to access a primitive type at any address.
+Ints use `L@int`, longs `L@long`, and so on.

 ###Data
 The data mode is a series of raw variable names and types.
 These variables are given explicit space in the assembled binary and can be referenced within the code.
 Here is an example of a data section using various types of variables: